estk/festive/festivities/readme.md

 # Festivities

-This is a fork of rusty_fork, see the rusty_fork crate for credit.
+This is a stripped down rusty_fork meant to be easily auditable.
+Most of the business has been replaced with process_control.